dmquach/pokerprojectjs/README.md

 * Show losing hand with smaller border on hover
 * Make minimum two players
 * Adding and removing player should reset winner
+* Add a player message for no playes